 - Vehicles: Electric vehicles, off-grid RVs, marine navigation

-Storyboard puts UI designers into the driver’s seat
+Storyboard puts user interface designers in the driver’s seat

 Interested to learn more?

-- Register for this on-demand webinar we did in conjunction with NXP's i.MX Product Manager where we discussed and gave a demo of hybrid rendering, and in particular how it works on the i.MX 7ULP.
+- Watch the hybrid rendering on-demand webinar we did with NXP.
+We discussed and gave a demo of hybrid rendering, and how it works on the i.MX 7ULP.